 - suspension is necessary to stop an actual or threatened discharge access to a person when such suspension is necessary to stop an actual or threatened discharge which presents or may present imminent and substantial danger to the environment, to the health or welfare of persons, or to the MS4.
 The SMO shall notify the person of such suspension within a reasonable time thereafter in writing of the reasons for the suspension.
-If the violator fails to comply with a suspension order issued in an emergency, the SMO may take such steps as deemed necessary to prevent or minimize damage to the MS4 or to minimize danger to persons. - municipality's MS4 in violation of illicit discharge.
-Any person discharging to the municipality's MS4 in violation of this law may have their MS4 access terminated if such termination would abate or reduce an illicit discharge.
-The SMO will notify a violator in writing of the proposed termination of its MS4 access and the reasons therefor.
+If the violator fails to comply with a suspension order issued in an emergency, the SMO may take such steps as deemed necessary to prevent or minimize damage to the MS4 or to minimize danger to persons. - nunicipality's MS4 in violation of illicit discharge.
+Any person discharging to the municipality's MS4 in violation of this law may have their MS4 access terminated if such remnination would abate or reduce an illicit discharge.
+The SMO will notify a violator in termination would abate or reconsideration and the reasons therefor.
 The violator may petition the SMO for a reconsideration and hearing.
-Access may be granted by the SMO it ple/she finds that the illicit discharge has ceased and the discharger has taken steps to it plevent its recurrence.
+Access may be granted by the SMO if he/she finds that the illicit discharge has ceased and the discharger has taken steps to prevent its recurrence.
 Access may be denied if the SMO determines in writing that the illicit discharge has not ceased or is likely to recur.
 A person commits an offense if the person reinstates MS4 access to premises terminated pursuant to this Section, without the prior approval of the SMO.